ywwg/art-guidelines/temple_grant_application.md

 ### Open Studios Details
 #### What is Open Studios?
-For the past three years, Firefly Arts Collective have participated in Somerville Open Studios, providing a venue for our artists to share their work with the city of Somerville.
+For the past three years, Firefly Arts Collective has participated in Somerville Open Studios, providing a venue for our artists to share their work with the city of Somerville.
 This year we *require* all artists receiving Temple grants to bring their projects to Firefly Open Studios.